killroyboy/weathercompanyapi-node/README.md

 # weathercompanyapi-node
-Node module to access The Weather Company API
+This is a chainable client for accessing The Weather Company API

+# Install
+    npm install weathercompanyapi-node
+    const WeatherAPI = require('weathercompanyapi-node');
+    const apiKey = '12312314';
+    var weatherApi = new WeatherAPI(apiKey);